 b : of, relating to, or used by homosexuals <the gay rights movement> <a gay bar>

 2.the gayest of the spring flowers

 We also have the well know Christmas carol “Deck the Halls” which in part says: “Don we now our gay apparel", which simply means that we now put on our brightly colored clothing.

-Not only does the King James Bible - the only English Bible believed by thousands of redeemed children of God today to be the complete, inspired and 100% true words of God - say “gay clothing” but so also do the following Bible translations: Tyndale 1525 - “ye have a respecte to him that weareth the GAYE clothynge”, Coverdale 1535, the Great Bible 1540, Matthew’s Bible 1549, the Bishops’ Bible 1568, the Geneva Bible 1587 - “him that weareth the GAIE clothing”, Webster’s Translation 1833, Young’s literal 1898 - “him bearing the GAY raiment”, Rotherham’s Emphasized bible of 1902, The Word of Yah 1993, God's First Truth 1999, the Tomson New Testament 2002, The Evidence Bible 2003 and the Bond Slave Version 2009 - "the GAY clothing", the BRG Bible 2012.
+Not only does the King James Bible - the only English Bible believed by thousands of redeemed children of God today to be the complete, inspired and 100% true words of God - say “gay clothing” but so also do the following Bible translations: Tyndale 1525 - “ye have a respecte to him that weareth the GAYE clothynge”, Coverdale 1535, the Great Bible 1540, Matthew’s Bible 1549, the Bishops’ Bible 1568, the Geneva Bible 1587 - “him that weareth the GAIE clothing”, The Beza N.T.
+1599, Whiston's N.T.
+1745, The Revised Translation 1815, Webster’s Translation 1833, The Pickering N.T.
+1840, Young’s literal 1898 - “him bearing the GAY raiment”, Rotherham’s Emphasized bible of 1902, The Word of Yah 1993, God's First Truth 1999, the Tomson New Testament 2002, The Evidence Bible 2003, The Revised Geneva Bible 2005 and the Bond Slave Version 2009 - "the GAY clothing".

 We live in a day when every man thinks he’s an expert and sets up his own mind and understanding as his “Final Authority” (subject to change at any moment) and in fact does NOT believe that any Bible in any language is or ever was the complete, inspired and 100% true words of God.